BasioMeusPuga/twitchy/README.md

   <img src="https://i.imgur.com/pdmJTRJ.jpg" alt="More Daddy, more!"/>
 </p>

-If you clone this repo now, you get the **HIGHLY EXPERIMENTAL** Python rewrite of this script for free.
-It's so utterly non functional the people at xda are writing disclaimers about it as we speak.
+If you clone this repo now, you get the **MILDLY EXPERIMENTAL** Python rewrite of this script for free.
+It's more or less at functional parity with the bash script and each time you bash (get it? bash? no?) your Python interpreter into numb compliance, legend has it a flower blooms in the desert.
+A Kappa is born. $dead_celebrity attains one more day of sobriety.
-But seriously, I need someone to test the code.